coste-v/kubernetes_infra_tutorial/Part2.md

 ![dummy-service](images/part2/kubernetes-dummy-api.png)

 Great !
-What happens if we delete our redis-server and recreates it and then visit http://localhost:8081/ ?
+What happens if we delete our redis-server and recreate it ?

 ```bash
 kubectl delete pod redis-server